Elanis/web-to-desktop-framework-comparison/runner/README.template.begin.md

 **See [benchmarks.json](https://github.com/Elanis/web-to-desktop-framework-comparison/blob/main/runner/benchmarks.json) to get more information about the following data.**

-*Note:* These benchmarks are done on Github CI.
+*Note:* These benchmarks are done on GitHub CI.
 There are ways to make measurements more accurate (e.g., multiple runs), but they will never be perfectly accurate, as they totally depend on system load and resources.
-You should read these tables as a comparison between frameworks on the same OS, architecture, and app, with a margin of error.
+You should read these tables as a comparison between frameworks for the same OS, architecture, and app, with a margin of error.